 Action 4.2.2.
-Work with the Office of Inspector General to establish audit program focused on compliance with Plata requirements
+By July 2009, work with the Office of Inspector General to establish an audit program focused on compliance with Plata requirements

 Working with the Receiver, Prison Law Office and the State's representatives, the Office of Inspector General has begun to establish an audit process of clinical performance in CDCR facilities.
 The process will be piloted in five facilities during the first six months of 2008.
 The results of the pilot will be used to improve the process.
 With the consent of the Court, the inspection program will then be rolled out to all CDCR facilities.